Autonomous limit of 4-dimensional Painlev\'e-type equations and degeneration of curves of genus two: Autonomous limit of Painlev e type equations

 where $\tilde{t}$ is a variable which satisfies $\frac{d\tilde{t}}{dt}=\delta$.
 The integrability condition $\frac{\partial^2 Y}{\partial x\partial t}=\frac{\partial^2 Y}{\partial t\partial x}$ is equivalent to the following:

-The case when $\delta=1$ is the usual one.\footnote{The Montreal group studied finite dimensional integrable systems by embedding them into rational coadjoint orbits of loop algebras~\cite{MR953833,MR1077962}.
-Harnad further generalized their theory as applicable to the isomonodromic systems.
-Such nonautonomous isomonodromic systems are obtained by identifying the time flows of the integrable system with parameters determining the moment map.} When $\delta=0$, the term $\delta\frac{\partial B}{\partial x}$ drops off from the deformation equation and we have a Lax pair in a narrow sense.\footnote{In another word, we mean a Lax pair in the sense of integrable systems.
-The isomonodromic problems are often called as Lax pairs, but they do not give conserved quantities.} The deformation equation~\ref{eq:deltaLax} with $\delta$ is solved by a Hamiltonian $H(\delta)$.
-When $\delta=1$, the Hamiltonian $H(1)$ coincides with the original Hamiltonian of the isomonodromic problem.
+The case when $\delta=1$ is the usual one.\footnote{Adams-Harnad-Hurtubise~\cite{MR953833} and Adams-Harnad-Previato~\cite{MR1077962} studied finite dimensional integrable systems by embedding them into rational coadjoint orbits of loop algebras.
+Harnad~\cite{MR1309553} further generalized their theory as applicable to the isomonodromic systems.
+Such nonautonomous isomonodromic systems are obtained by identifying the time flows of the integrable system with parameters determining the moment map.} When $\delta=0$, the term $\delta\frac{\partial B}{\partial x}$ drops off from the deformation equation and we have a Lax pair in a narrow sense.\footnote{In other words, we mean a Lax pair in the sense of integrable systems.
+The isomonodromic problems are often called as Lax pairs, but they do not give first integrals.} The deformation equation~\ref{eq:deltaLax} with $\delta$ is solved by a Hamiltonian $H(\delta)$.
+When $\delta=1$, the Hamiltonian $H(1)$ is equal to the original Hamiltonian of the isomonodromic problem.
 Therefore, $H(\delta)$ is a slight modification of the Hamiltonian.
-When $\delta=0$, $H(0)$ is a conserved quantity of the system.
+When $\delta=0$, $H(0)$ is a conserved quantity of the system. \begin{rem} Isomonodromic equations are flows on moduli space of connections~\cite{MR2289083}.
+Isospectral limit correspond to $\lambda\to 0$ limit of moduli of $\lambda$-connections~\cite{MR1492538} to moduli of Higgs bundles.
+The Painlev\'e-type equations become the Hitchin systems~\cite{MR885778} at the limit. \end{rem}

-Taking the isospectral limit of 8 types of 2-dimensional Painlev\'e equations, we can state the following classically-known result. \begin{prop} As the autonomous limits of 2-dimensional Painlev\'e equations, we obtain 8 types of integrable systems with a conserved quantity for each system\footnote{These conserved quantities are the autonomous Hamiltonians.
+Taking the isospectral limit of 8 types of 2-dimensional Painlev\'e equations, we can state the following classically-known result. \begin{prop} As the autonomous limits of 2-dimensional Painlev\'e equations, we obtain 8 types of integrable systems with a first integral for each system\footnote{These first integrals are the autonomous Hamiltonians.
 They are rational in the phase variables $q,p$.}. \end{prop} \begin{proof} We take the second Painlev\'e equation as an example to demonstrate a proof.
 Proofs of the other equations are similar.

 where

 The deformation equation (\ref{eq:delta-deform}) is equivalent to the following differential equations.

 The first two equations are equivalent to the Hamiltonian system